Cell Phone Novel Documentary and Interview

 As our community continues to grow and expand, we are also hoping and in the works of gathering local members in cities to take it from the virtual world to the concrete metaphoric streets, by introducing clubs to schools, presenting at conventions, and hopefully working with local media and industry related organizations.
 However, the English speaking world remains a quite different market than the Japanese origins.

 Originally in Japan, when cell phone novels started, it was heavily criticized as their text messaging story telling but we have to realize Japan never really had a down to earth casual language in literature (like we do in teen fiction or just contemporary writing these days), or an outlet to express taboos like angst, rebellion, sex, drugs, teen pregnancy, gang violence and so on, and they never had technology before that which serializes online writing and allows readers to access it any time, free.
 Their culture is also highly driven by young teenagers, particularly, teenage middle and high school girls; they would literally make up the trends and the population density and hype was so powerful, and the confines of structured systems and normalcy forcing grassroots movements to break routine caused the industries to follow their lead.
-In fact, SMS, micro blogging, cell phone novels, and other similar online writing platforms followed the trend of young girls using pagers to compose short messages to friends using number codes such as 0840, which read and abbreviated in Japanese sounds like good morning.
+In fact, SMS, micro blogging, mobile novels, and other similar online web novel writing platforms followed the trend of young girls using pagers to compose short messages to friends using number codes such as 0840, which read and abbreviated in Japanese sounds like good morning.
 Companies saw this and decided to create the technology to make it possible.
 At the time, when they introduced cell phone novels, all of these things came in all at once; it was a powerful market-changing wave.

 However, in the West, due to various factors including some technological limitations, we found that the main reason is that we already have the various things that made the Japanese counterpart successful.
 We already have very casual down to earth language in writing, eBooks, serialized online writing and reading platforms, such as Wattpad of course, but also even simpler sites like fanfiction.net, and blogging platforms since way back like Live Journal, Xanga, Tumblr, Myspace, Blogger.
 Japan didn’t have these online establishments when cell phone novels, blogging and other content engines came out all at once.
 Not to mention, with these mediums, grassroots writers such as Twitter stories, and such as those on Wattpad have been experimenting with various forms, including text message type stories with chat spelling and with multimedia support now, comic books and other graphic based stories.
 Wattpad alone is often used as blogs, even to run contests, non-fiction information, chain letter posts and other things.